ivanshalashilin/IBM-Z-Hackathon-T21/README.md

-# Team 21, Zero Flux Given:
+# Team 21, Zero Flux Given
 ## AI Classification of Jellyfish and Plastic from ocean data

 Convolution Neural Newtork used to classify images of plastic and images of jellyfish for the theme of 'Tech for Good'.